 Espresso Dark Chocolate Chip Cookies

-- 2 tablespoon finely ground espresso measure after grinding
+- 2 Tablespoons finely ground espresso beans measure after grinding

 - 2 eggs room temperature

-- 2 C dark chocolate chips or chunks
+- 2 cups dark chocolate chips or chunks

-- Preheat oven to 375°F. Cover cookie sheet with parchment paper and set aside.
+- Preheat oven to 350°F (180°C).
+Cover cookie sheet with parchment paper or silpat mat and set aside.

-- In the bowl of a stand mixer fitted with the paddle attachment, mix butter, sugar, brown sugar and ground espresso until fluffy (about 2 minutes).
+- In the bowl of a stand mixer fitted with the paddle attachment, mix butter, sugar, brown sugar and ground espresso until lighter in color and fluffy (about 8 minutes).

 - Add eggs one at a time, mixing well after each addition.
 Add vanilla and mix.